DD-DeCaF/caffeine-bootstrap/documentation/installation-without-internet.md

 1. Prerequisites

-    You need git, docker, docker-compose and cplex to install and run the platform (see [documentation/cplex.md](cplex.md) for more information).
-To make sure all prerequisites are satisifed, run:

-    ```
-    ./scripts/check.sh
-    ```

-    For installation without internet, you also need gzip/gunzip.
+    Please follow the instructions of the [normal guide](installation.md) until you have completed the `make install` step on a machine which **does** have internet access.

 2. Build image tarball

-    Build the images and create a tarball on a machine which does have internet access with:
+    Create a tarball  with:

     ```
     ./scripts/save-image-tarball.sh
     ```

-    This may take a while (expect 10-15 minutes), depending on your bandwidth and processing power.
-We recommend you take a look at the script to understand what it does.

     You should end up with a `caffeine-images.tar.gz` file.

 3. Load the images

-    Move the resulting `caffeine-images.tar.gz` to the server where the platform will run, and load them with:
+    Move the resulting `caffeine-images.tar.gz` archive to the server where the platform will run and load them with:

     ```
     gunzip -c caffeine-images.tar.gz | docker load